University at Albany, SUNY: History

 In 1983, the New York State Writers Institute was founded by Pulitzer Prize-winning author William Kennedy.
-As of 2013, the Institute had hosted, over time, more than 1,200 writers, poets, journalists, historians, dramatists and filmmakers.
-The list includes eight Nobel Prize winners, nearly 200 Pulitzer Prize and National Book Award winners, several Motion Picture Academy Award winners and nominees, and numerous other literary prize recipients.
-In addition, the institute has hosted up-and-coming writers to provide them with exposure at the beginning of their writing careers.
+As of 2013, the Institute had hosted more than 1,200 writers, poets, journalists, historians, dramatists, and filmmakers.
+The list includes eight Nobel Prize winners, nearly 200 Pulitzer Prize and National Book Award winners, several Motion Picture Academy Award winners and nominees, and numerous other prize recipients.

 During the 1990s, the university built a $3 billion, 450000 sqft Albany NanoTech complex, extending the Uptown Campus westward.
-By 2006, this addition became home to the College of Nanoscale Science and Engineering, which in 2014 merged with the State University of New York Institute of Technology in Utica, New York to become a separate SUNY institution: the SUNY Polytechnic Institute.
+By 2006, this addition became home to the College of Nanoscale Science and Engineering, which in 2014 merged with the State University of New York Institute of Technology in Utica, New York, to become a separate SUNY institution: the SUNY Polytechnic Institute.
+This was reversed in 2023, when the college rejoined UAlbany as part of the College of Nanotechnology, Science, and Engineering.

-In 1996, a third campus—the East Campus, renamed the Health Sciences Campus in 2016—was added 12 mi east of the Uptown Campus in Rensselaer County, when the university acquired former Sterling-Winthrop laboratories and converted them into labs, classrooms, and a business incubator concentrating on advances in biotechnology and other health-related disciplines.
-In 2005, this campus became home to the university's Gen*NY*Sis Center for Excellence in Cancer Genomics.
+In 1996, a third campus—the East Campus, renamed the Health Sciences Campus in 2016—was added 12 mi east of the Uptown Campus in Rensselaer County.

+In 2004, the university launched the College of Nanoscale Science and Engineering (CNSE), the first college in the nation to focus exclusively on nanotechonology, semiconductor development and chip manufacturing.
+In 2014, the college merged with SUNY IT to become SUNY Polytechnic Institute.
+In 2023, CNSE was reunified with UAlbany to form the College of Nanotechnology, Science, and Engineering.

 In 2005, the university created a College of Computing and Information, with faculty on both the Uptown and Downtown campuses.
-In the fall of 2015, the college was replaced and its programs incorporated into the College of Engineering and Applied Sciences (CEAS).
+In the fall of 2015, the college was replaced and its programs incorporated into the College of Engineering and Applied Sciences.
 At the same time, the university opened another new college, the College of Emergency Preparedness, Homeland Security and Cybersecurity.

+In 2016, the university launched its first undergraduate degree in computer engineering as part of the newly formed College of Engineering & Applied Sciences.
+The college later added undergraduate and graduate programs in electrical and computer engineering, environmental and sustainable engineering along with preexisting programs in computer science.

 On June 21, 2017, Havidan Rodriguez, founding provost of the University of Texas Rio Grande Valley and former interim president of the University of Texas-Pan American, was named the 20th president of the university, a position he assumed in September 2017.
-Rodríguez, became the first Hispanic/Latino president of any of the four-year SUNY campuses.
+Rodríguez became the first Hispanic/Latino president of any of the four-year SUNY campuses.

-Due to on-going declining enrollment, retention, and rates of graduation of students, UAlbany is currently facing a $15 million budget deficit for fiscal year 2022-2023, with one of the largest budget deficits among SUNY schools.
-For example, UAlbany enrolled 17,688 students in fall 2020, and currently enrolled 16,648 students for 2022-2023, which represents a drop of over 1,000 students.